-COSC in Head Start Centers
+COS Classroom Approach in Head Start Centers

 Promote Learning and Development

-For professionals working in Head Start and Early Head Start centers, COS approaches can be used to promote attachment security with children, families, and teachers; and support relationship-based practices among administration and staff while meeting key federal parenting program requirements.
+For professionals working in Head Start and Early Head Start centers, COS approaches can be used to promote attachment security with children, families, and teachers, and support relationship-based practices among administration and staff while meeting key federal parenting program requirements.

 Head Start and Early Head Start programs recognize parents as children’s primary teachers.
 To support families, these programs are required to offer programming for parents to "participate in a research-based parenting curriculum that builds on parents' knowledge and offers parents the opportunity to practice parenting skills to promote learning and development."1 The Office of Head Start developed a compendium of parenting interventions which includes Circle of Security Parenting, to help Head Start and Early Head Start programs select evidence-based parenting interventions.
 Using COSP with parents is an important first step in implementing the COS approach in Head Start centers, but the model can also be used to support early childhood educators, paraprofessionals, administrators, and other staff using the COS Classroom model.